Licentiate in Theology

-The Licentiate in Theology or (in Britain) Licence in Theology (LTh or, in Australia, ThL) is a non-degree qualification in theology awarded in Canada and previously awarded in the United Kingdom, Australia, and New Zealand.
+The Licentiate in Theology or Licence in Theology (LTh or ThL) is a non-degree qualification in theology awarded by some Anglican institutions in Canada and previously awarded in other Commonwealth countries.
+The qualification was introduced in the first half of the 19th century for candidates to the Anglican priesthood in the United Kingdom and has primarily been offered by Anglican theological colleges and universities.

-A qualification similar to the LTh is the two-year postgraduate Licentiate of Sacred Theology (STL), available from pontifical universities.